 • So, where are you now?

-• Where are the interferences to resolving/creating this?
+• Where are the obstacles to resolving/creating this?

 • What are the key barriers to resolving the situation?